The Global Energy Architecture Performance Index 2016 benchmarks energy systems of nations from across the world on three fundamental energy goals:

 6. Austria scores points on energy access and security with a well-diversified energy mix.
 The country’s drive towards decarbonisation includes investments in efficiency, renewable energy sources and steep increase of the public funding for energy research, development and demonstration.

 8. Colombia.
-As the highest performing non-OECD country in the index, Colombia no doubt benefits from successful energy reforms in recent years as well as significant domestic energy resources.
+As the highest energy-performing non-OECD country in the index, Colombia no doubt benefits from successful energy reforms in recent years as well as significant domestic energy resources.
 Colombia achieves high scores on energy access and security and economic growth and development.
 The country also has a high electrification rate compared to many other nations in Latin America

 9. New Zealand.
 Despite its isolated location which complicates energy imports and exports, New Zealand benefits from a diverse energy mix with a high share of low carbon energy in its electricity supply.

 10. Uruguay.
-The second non-OECD country in the global top 10 has notably emerged as the green-power leader in South America.
+The second non-OECD country in the global top 10 energy performers list has notably emerged as the green-power leader in South America.
 Impressive expansion of renewable energy from, wind, solar, hydropower and biomass has led to renewable energy contributing around 95% of the country’s electricity production and thus boosting its sustainability score.
 Yet the country also scores well on energy intensity of economic growth and on access to energy for its population.